 Katherine Johnson, an African-American mathematician who made critical contributions to the space program at NASA, became a household name after the famous book, Hidden Figures, and subsequent movie, detailed her work for the space organization.
-Johnson passed away this week at the age of 101, but her legacy as a scientist and female empowerment icon lives on.
-This week, we reflect on seven lessons we learned from her life and influential career.
+Johnson passed away in February 2020 at the age of 101, but her legacy as a scientist and female empowerment icon lives on.
+Here’s a reflection on seven lessons we learned from her life and influential career.

-- The legacy of possibility.
-Johnson inspired generations of women to pursue careers in math and science and her story will continue to do so even after her passing this week.
+Johnson inspired generations of women to pursue careers in math and science and her story will continue to do so even after her passing in 2020.
 The U.S. State Department showed Hidden Figures throughout the developing world to encourage girls and women to consider the possibilities of careers in math and science.
 Mattel also created a Katherine Johnson Barbie in its “Inspiring Women” series.

 Johnson’s loss is mourned by all who were inspired and uplifted by her lifetime of service as a pioneering woman in science, and her legacy of determination and empowerment will live on for generations.